Mercury vs Wise vs Relay (2026) — Best US Business Bank for Non-Residents | USLLCGlobal

 Stripe-friendlyStrongest signalAccepted but flaggedStrong signal

+One thing this table does not show.
 Approval rate by country.
 Mercury technically accepts applications from 200+ countries, but the approval rate from Pakistan or Bangladesh is meaningfully lower than from Vietnam or India.
 Country headlines lie.
-Stick around for Section 6.
+Stick around for the country section.

 Mercury — Deep Dive

-Best for: tech founders, SaaS, agencies, Stripe applicants
+Best for: tech founders, SaaS, agencies, Stripe applicants.

 What Mercury actually is

 Mercury is a US fintech that operates business banking on top of FDIC-insured partner banks (Choice Financial Group and Column N.A.).
-For practical purposes, it behaves like a US business bank: real routing number, FDIC insurance up to $5M through their sweep network, ACH, wires, debit cards, and a clean interface.
+For practical purposes, it behaves like a US business bank: real routing number, FDIC deposit insurance up to $5M through their sweep network, ACH, wires, debit cards, and a clean interface.
 It is the default recommendation in the YC ecosystem and the bank Stripe Atlas integrates with.

 Real KYC requirements (2026)

-• EIN letter (CP 575 or CP 575-A) — the IRS confirmation.
+• EIN letter (CP 575 or CP 575-A) — the IRS EIN confirmation.
 Mercury accepts the EIN number alone if CP 575 hasn't arrived yet.

 • Articles of Organization — from the Secretary of State, with filing date stamp.